On rank one log del Pezzo surfaces in characteristic different from two and three: Log del Pezzo surfaces with tigers

 \item Start with a dlt pair $(S,E)$ such that $E$ contains two $A_1$ points, and possibly a third singular point.
 If there are just two singular points, blow up above a smooth point of $E$ always along $E$, otherwise blow up above the third point, always along $E$. $\tilde{C}$ is the last $(-1)$ curve.

 \item Start with a fence as described in Lemma \ref{fence_one_one} with a branch, $E$, containing an $A_1$ point. $\tilde{C}$ is the other branch.
-Now blow up a smooth point on $E$ to create another $A_1$ point and make $E$ contractible. \end{enumerate} \end{lemma} \begin{proof} The configurations for the non dlt point are classified by Lemma \ref{negative_adjunction_2} just as in Lemma \ref{log_canonical_three}.
-We continue to use the same division in cases as in Lemma \ref{log_canonical_three}.
+Now blow up a smooth point on $E$ to create another $A_1$ point and make $E$ contractible. \end{enumerate} \end{lemma} \begin{proof} The configurations for the non dlt point are as in Lemma \ref{log_canonical_three}.
+We continue to use the same division in cases.

 \textbf{Case 1:} This time we choose to extract the adjacent curve $E_1$ of the non chain singularity on $C$.